 He holds a NHMRC Principal Research Fellowship and has had continual NHMRC research funding since 1997.
 He holds Professorial Research Fellow positions at both Curtin and Monash University and is Co-Director of the Monash Centre for Cardiovascular Research and Education in Therapeutics (CCRE) and Director of the Curtin Centre for Clinical Research and Education (CCRE).

 Professor Christopher Sweeney is the inaugural Director of the South Australian immunoGENomics Cancer Institute (SAIGENCI) at the University of Adelaide.
+He returned to Australia Decemerb 2022 after 28 years in the USA where is last appointment Full Professor at Harvard University and Medical Oncologist at Dana-Farber Cancer Institute.

 Professor Dore is Head, Viral Hepatitis Clinical Research Program, Kirby Institute, UNSW Sydney, and Infectious Diseases Physician, St Vincent’s Hospital, Sydney, Australia.
 He has been involved in viral hepatitis and HIV epidemiological and clinical research, clinical care and public health policy for 25 years.
 He has developed extensive